 Patience, they say, is a virtue.
 And for investors, the Roth IRA may be the best proof – provided you follow the rules.

 First introduced in 1998, these accounts not only offer tax-deferred growth, but also the ability to make tax-free withdrawals after the age of 59½.
-If you earn less than the yearly income limit – $133,000 for single filers and $196,000 for married couples in 2017 – it’s one of the most potent retirement planning tools at your disposal.
+If you earn less than the yearly income limit—$137,000 for single filers and $203,000 for married couples filing jointly in 2019—it’s one of the most potent retirement planning tools at your disposal.
+(For 2018 the income limits are $135,000 for single filers and $199,000 for married couples.)

 But in order to enjoy the full benefits of a Roth, you’ll want to avoid some of the missteps that tend to trip up investors.
 Here are six common ones.